Dr Anastasia Belina

 Assistant Head of Undergraduate Programmes

-Siberian-born British-New-Zealander, Dr Anastasia Belina-Johnson is a musicologist, writer, and presenter with a wide range of research interests and topics from Russian nineteenth-century music and Wagner to late 20th-century British opera.
-She is also dedicated to helping young musicians and artists navigate intricacies of professional career choices, and has taught and delivered a number of modules and international workshops on music business and marketing.
+Siberian-born British-New-Zealander, Dr Anastasia Belina is a musicologist, writer, and presenter with a wide range of research interests and topics from Russian nineteenth-century music and Wagner to late 20th-century British opera.
+She is dedicated to helping young musicians and artists navigate intricacies of professional career choices, and has taught and delivered a number of modules and international workshops on entrepreneurship, music business and marketing.

 She is equally experienced in presenting her work to varied audiences, and in media such as film and radio.
-Instrumental in bringing André Tchaikowsky’s opera The Merchant of Venice (1982) to international stages, she has also appeared in documentaries Rebel of the Keys and Journey to Bregenz (both directed by the UK film director Mark Charles for entertaining:tv) that told the story of the composer’s life.
+Instrumental in bringing André Tchaikowsky’s opera The Merchant of Venice (1982) to international stages, she has also appeared in documentaries Rebel of the Keys and Journey to Bregenz that told the story of the composer’s life.

-Her work on radio includes a contribution to the BBC 3 Composer of the Week on a five-part programme dedicated to Sergey Taneyev and his music.
-With Tom Service, she discussed André Tchaikowsky and her book A Musician Divided on BBC 3 Music Matters.
+Her work on radio includes a contribution to the BBC Radio 3 Composer of the Week on a five-part programme dedicated to Sergey Taneyev and his music.
+With Tom Service, she discussed André Tchaikowsky and her book A Musician Divided on BBC Radio 3 Music Matters.
 She also appears regularly on BBC Radio 3 Opera on 3 and Proms Extra.

-Her most recent project with the BBC Radio 3, in collaboration with the Arts and Humanities Research Council and BBC Wales, is on the French composer Augusta Holmés (1847-1903).
-One of her major neglected compositions will be edited and professionally recorded by the BBC Orchestras and Choirs, as well as soloists and chamber groups from among Radio 3’s New Generation Artists for the International Women’s Day 2018.
+Her most recent project with the BBC Radio 3, in collaboration with the Arts and Humanities Research Council and BBC Wales, is on the French composer Augusta Holmès (1847-1903).
+Her major neglected compositions will be edited and professionally recorded by the BBC Orchestras and Choirs, as well as soloists and chamber groups from among Radio 3’s New Generation Artists for the International Women’s Day 2018.
 Dr Belina’s article for the Guardian's Classical Music blog Settling the score: celebrating the women erased from the musical canon was published on March 8 2018.

-Dr Belina-Johnson welcomes enquiries relating to her research areas from prospective Doctoral students.
+Dr Belina welcomes enquiries relating to her research areas from prospective Doctoral students.